martha-wilfahrt/martha-wilfahrt.github.io/_pages/research.md

 Unspoken Hierarchies: The Enduring Effects of Caste Discrimination in Africa (with Leonardo Arriola and Dominika Koter) (_under review_)

+The Political Effects of Caste in Senegal (with Leonardo Arriola and Dominika Koter)

 Guns, Garrisons, and Growth: Revisiting State Formation in Africa (with Leonardo Arriola, Igor Kolesnikov & Yosef Tadesse)

 In Progress
 -------

-Reevaluating Legacies of Direct and Indirect Rule: Evidence from the Ghana-Togo Borderlands (with Natalie Letsa)
+The Origins of Opposition Strongholds (with Natalie Letsa)

 Indigenous Slavery and Long-Run Inequality in Africa